Jacob Stallings Player Props: Marlins vs. Reds

 Jacob Stallings At The Plate

-- Stallings has seven doubles, a home run and 18 walks while hitting .195.
+- Stallings is hitting .195 with seven doubles, a home run and 18 walks.

 - In nine games this year (16.4%), Stallings has picked up an RBI, including two games with multiple runs batted in.